renovatebot/renovate/docs/usage/getting-started/private-packages.md

 }
 ```

-## Looking up Release Notes
+## Looking up changelogs

 When Renovate creates Pull Requests, its default behavior is to locate and embed release notes/changelogs of packages.
 These release notes are fetched from the source repository of packages and not from the registries themselves, so if they are private then they will require different credentials.

 When it comes to open source, most packages host their source on `github.com` in public repositories.
 GitHub greatly rate limits unauthenticated API requests, so you need to configure credentials for `github.com` or the bot will get rate limited quickly.
-It can be confusing for people who host their own source code privately to be asked to configure a `github.com` token but without it Release Notes for most open source packages will be blocked.
+It can be confusing for people who host their own source code privately to be asked to configure a `github.com` token but without it changelogs for most open source packages will be blocked.

 Currently the preferred way to configure `github.com` credentials for self-hosted Renovate is: